Prohibited Activities by Public Servants—State Law

 - Is given to the person or the person's school;

-- Might reasonably tend to influence a trustee in the selection of instructional material or technological equipment; and
+- Might reasonably tend to influence the person in the selection of instructional materials or technological equipment; and

-- Could not be lawfully purchased with state instructional materials funds.
+- Could not be lawfully purchased with state instructional material funds.

 "Gift, favor, or service" does not include staff development, in-service, or teacher training; or ancillary materials, such as maps or worksheets, that convey information to the student or otherwise contribute to the learning process.